go-ozzo/ozzo-validation/README.md

 // {"street":"the length must be between 5 and 50","state":"must be in a valid format"}
 ```

-You may modify `validation.ErrorTag` to use a different struct tag name.
+You may modify `ozzo.ErrorTag` to use a different struct tag name.

 If you do not like the magic that `ValidateStruct` determines error keys based on struct field names or corresponding
 tag values, you may use the following alternative approach: